schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/faq.md

 ### <a name="scripting">Can SchemaCrawler be used with scripting languages?</a>

-SchemaCrawler has built-in support to be used with JavaScript scripts.
-SchemaCrawler can be integrated with any other scripting language, for example, Groovy, Ruby, Python, and more.
+SchemaCrawler has built-in support to be used with Python or JavaScript scripts.

 Also, look at the [scripting](scripting.html) page.

-_For more details, see scripting examples in the [SchemaCrawler examples](https://www.schemacrawler.com/downloads.html#running-examples-locally/) download, in the `examples\javascript`, `examples\groovy`, `examples\ruby` and `examples\python` directories._
+_For more details, see scripting examples in the [SchemaCrawler examples](https://www.schemacrawler.com/downloads.html#running-examples-locally/) download, in the `examples\javascript`, and `examples\python` directories._

 ---------